State Form Number (SFN) 17081

 Read all questions on the claim for wages form carefully before answering.
 Your claim should be filled out completely and legibly, and must be signed and dated.
 Please print or type and do not staple any items to the claim.

 Be certain that your name, address, and telephone number are correct.
 If you do not have a telephone, please try to provide the number of a friend or relative who could contact you.
-If your address or telephone number changes after filing the claim, you must notify the Department of Labor.
+If your address or telephone number changes after filing the claim, you must notify the Department of Labor and Human Rights.
 Your claim may be closed if we are unable to reach you.

 Provide your employer's name, name of the business, correct address and telephone number.
 Provide a dollar amount due.
 If you are filing against more than one employer, use a separate claim for wages form for each.
 Also, each claimant filing against an employer must use a separate claim form.
 Return the original, signed and dated form to the department.